-Given the pursuit of long-term sustainable returns are central to our investment process, it is less likely that companies with acute climate-related risks would rate highly enough for the Approved List.
+Given the pursuit of consistent long-term returns is central to our investment process, it is less likely that companies with acute climate-related risks would rate highly enough for the Approved List.
 However, we may be prepared to accept a higher level of climate risk exposure if we have a favourable view of the company's capacity to transition successfully to a low carbon world.